 The Foundation for California Community Colleges is the official foundation of the California Community Colleges' Board of Governors and Chancellor's Office and is a unique 501(c)(3) nonprofit organization that provides effective services and innovative solutions for the largest higher education system in the nation.

-The Student Technician Training Program provides training for over 100 students each year in the automotive industry.
-This on-the-job paid training experience gives students the skills needed to become successful smog check technicians.
+The Student Technician Training Program provides training for qualified automotive students.
+This on-the-job training experience gives students the skills needed to become successful smog check technicians.